deckarep/zigrdkafka/README.md

 This is `librdkafka`, hijacked and under the command and control of Zig.
 This project requires `Zig 0.13` and is developed currently on `macos-aarch64`.

+## Big Fat Caveat
+I am building this Zig-flavored wrapper to librdkafka organically and as a discovery project.
+Therefore, I'm skipping proper unit-testing for awhile as the API is likely to change drastically.
+Additionally, I havn't yet put a lot of thought into how I want to handle errors.
+Obviously, I will use Zig error-sets but I need to figure out how to best map the librdkafka C error codes to the error-sets.

 ## Sample Consumer
 ```zig
 const std = @import("std");